• HomeBreadcrumb separator

 Public liability insurance

 This protects your business against claims made by members of the public.
 This could be for injuries they suffer, illnesses they contract or damage done to their property by your business.
-It isn’t a legal requirement, but it can help you cover the cost of compensation, legal fees and medical expenses you’re ordered to pay if your business is sued.
+It isn’t a legal requirement, but it can help you financially in certain situations.
+For example, covering the cost of compensation, or legal fees and medical expenses you’re ordered to pay if your business is sued.
 And as these can soon add up, it can be worthwhile to have in place.

 Professional indemnity insurance